j ORGAN DISCOVERYjj

 To install Java on your computer, double-

-For Mac or Linux users, I suggest that you use the link mentioned above, and then read the various “Instructions”, including all four in the case of Linux, before choosing which download.
+For Mac or Linux users, I suggest that you use the Java download link given above, and then read the various “Instructions”, including all four in the case of Linux, before choosing which download.
 Note that if you have an old version of Ubuntu, it may still be 32-

 The download and installation of jOrgan can follow:

-Follow basically the installation instructions which were given above for Java.
+Follow basically the installation instructions which were given above for installing Java.

 If you need to find the downloaded installation file, the file you are looking for in Downloads starts with “jOrgan”.
 It then indicates the version, and finishes with the file extension “.exe”.
 Double-

 FOOTNOTE: The installation process will have placed a “jOrgan” folder within either the Program Files folder or the Program Files (x86) folder.
-It will also have done this for a “Java” folder.
-As I have already mentioned, this gives you an easy check on what versions you have installed (32-
+As I have already mentioned in connection with the downloading and installing of Java, this gives you an easy check on what versions you have installed (32-

-You don't have to do anything about Java, but you will probably now want to run jOrgan.
-The installation will have placed a shortcut onto your Desktop, and double-
+You don't have to do anything more about Java, but you will probably now want to run jOrgan.
+The installation should have placed a shortcut onto your Desktop, and double-

 I suggest that at least with the first one you try, after you open it, and its console has shown up on the computer screen, you should try a few notes using the on-